 Welcome to Alan Bullard’s official website!

 Alan Bullard is a UK composer whose music is performed all over the world.
+It is published by many publishers, including Oxford University Press, ABRSM, GIA Publications, and Colne Edition.
 This website gives details of all his music, choral, instrumental, and educational.

 If you wish to receive Alan’s occasional newsletter about his music please email him here.
 Your email won’t be shared with anyone else.